Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ14LM.md

 The unit of this value is `s`.

 ### Trigger_indicator (binary)
 When this option is enabled then blue LED will blink once when motion is detected.
+Press pairing button right before changing this otherwise it will fail..
 Value can be found in the published state on the `trigger_indicator` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"trigger_indicator": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"trigger_indicator": NEW_VALUE}`.